Here are answers to some of the most frequently asked questions about our remote printing service.

 Please note: emails forwarded to the White Salmon Valley Community Library email addresses can only be printed at White Salmon Valley Community Library.

-At the print release station in the library, enter the “Guest Name/Card Number” listed in the confirmation email you received.
-It is usually your email username, so easy to remember.
+At the print release station in the library, enter the release code listed in the confirmation email you received.

 The email itself and each of its attachments will then show up as separate print jobs, so you can pick and choose which documents you actually want to print.